AmbientELab-Group/Medbox-server/README.md

 ### Database initialization

-Unfortunately you need to initialize the database separately otherwise django will fail.
+Unfortunately you need to initialize the database separately, otherwise django will fail.

 To do that run: